Kenneth F. Mattucci, MD, FACS

 In 1884 Karl Koller discovered cocaine and its use as a topical anesthetic.
 The first institution he lectured at in America was the New York Eye & Ear Infirmary.

-Ed Burchell (1872-1960), who was at the Rockefeller Institute, was brought to the Infirmary before World War I. 22 For the next 50 years, he was revered throughout America for his temporal bone dissections and histological preparations (Kara CB, Personal communication, 1980).
+Ed Burchell (1872-1960), who was at the Rockefeller Institute, was brought to New York Eye and Ear Infirmary before World War I. 22 For the next 50 years, he was revered throughout America for his temporal bone dissections and histological preparations (Kara CB, Personal communication, 1980).
 Dr. Burchell was inducted as the first honorary member of the American Academy of Ophthalmology and Otolaryngology in 1944.
 (Weymuller EA, Personal communication, 1980).

 There have been many other local, national, and international leaders in otolaryngology who have been members of the staff of the New York Eye & Ear Infirmary.
 Time does not permit their listings and biographies.